jennybc/stat545a-2013-hw06_baik-jon/report/stat545a-2013-hw06_baik-jon.md

 <img src="../figures/04_month-avg.svg" style="width: 500px;"/>

 Now it appears that November is the riskiest month to park illegally.
-In fact, July, August and September are probably not good months to park either due to that anomoly observed in 2007.
+In fact, July, August and September are probably not good months to park either due to that anomaly observed in 2007.

-However, there may still be a ray of hope for the reader looking to park for free (albeit wrongfully) at the meter.
+However, there may still be a ray of hope for those looking to park for free (albeit wrongfully) at the meter.
 If we take a look at parking tickets by days of the week and by holidays, we can see that parking enforcement officers may be more strict on some days than others.
 Let us take a look at the overall parking ticket count by day of the week.

 <img src="../figures/05_weekday-bar.svg" style="width: 500px;"/>

-Sunday experiences the lowest number of parking tickets handed out, followed by Saturday.
+Sunday experiences the lowest number of parking tickets being handed out, followed by Saturday.
 Then we see a unimodal-like distribution of parking tickets handed out during Monday to Friday, peaking on Wednesday (maybe parking officers are grumpy on hump day?).
 The low number of tickets on Sunday and Saturday is probably due to weekend parking rules where some areas are free to park only on weekends.
 In addition, some meters in some locations may be free to park on weekends, and there may be fewer parking officers working during the weekends.

 Let us take a look at the proportion of tickets given on each day of the week facetted by offence.
 It will be apparent that the distributions are roughly similar.
 It seems that Sunday is the best time to go out and park in Vancouver with the least worry of parking receiving parking tickets (except maybe for your expired meter).